 Hall of Fame weekend will be held at the Fall meeting of every Olympic year.
 Additionally, a swimposium will be held in even number years at the Fall meeting.
 A committee will be appointed to accept bids for these events at the Fall meeting of odd-numbered years. – Please refer to Section 7.4 below.

 Section3

 Officers

-3.1 The elected officers and their terms are as follows:
+3.1 The elected officers and their terms are as directed by the SE By-Laws: